MicrosoftDocs/learn/learn-pr/azure/network-fundamentals/includes/4-intro-network-protocols.md

 The IPS is an abstract, layered networking reference model that describes the different layered protocols used to send and receive data on the Internet and similar networks.

 The IPS model is one of several similar networking models that varies between three and seven layers.
 The best-known model is the Open Systems Interconnection (OSI) networking reference model.
 We're not going to cover the OSI model here.
-However, a documentation link is available in our learn more section at the end of this module.
+However, a documentation link is available in the *Learn more* section at the end of this module.

 ![image shows the four layers of the internet protocol suite](../media/2-internet-protocol-suite-layers.png)

 - **Application layer** - The top layer of this stack and is concerned with application or process communication.
 The application layer is responsible for determining which communication protocols will be used based on what type of message is transmitted.
-For example, the layer will assign the correct email protocols such as POP, SMTP or IMAP if the message is email content.
+For example, the layer will assign the correct email protocols such as POP, SMTP, or IMAP if the message is email content.
 - **Transport layer** - This layer is responsible for host-to-host communication on the network.
 The protocols associated with this layer are TCP and UDP.
 TCP is responsible for flow control and UDP for providing a datagram service.
 - **Internet layer** - This layer is responsible for exchanging datagrams.
 A datagram contains the data from the transport layer and adds in the origin and recipient IP addresses.
 The protocols associated with this layer are IP, ICMP, and IPsec.
 - **Network access layer** - The bottom layer of this stack and is responsible for defining how the data is sent across the network.
 The protocols associated with this layer are ARP, MAC, Ethernet, DSL, and ISDN.